• Skip to primary navigation

 A delicious gluten free Lemon Sugar Cookie with a bite taken out.

 This lemon sugar cookie recipe is beyond delicious!
-The outside of these beauties has a slight crunch thanks to the lemon infused sugar and the inside is like biting into a cloud!
+The outside of these beauties has a slight crunch thanks to the lemon infused sugar and the inside is like biting into a cloud, much like my Lemon Tea Cake!
 The lemon flavor isn't overpowering; it blends beautifully with the sweetness of the sugar cookie base!
 Thanks to all the moisture from the lemon, they stay soft for days like my Strawberry Sugar Cookies!

-For more sugar cookie recipes, try my super popular Sprinkle Sugar Cookies, my Chocolate Chip Sugar Cookies, my Dark Chocolate Sugar Cookies and my Blueberry Cookies.
+For more sugar cookie recipes, try my super popular Sprinkle Sugar Cookies, my Orange Cookies, my Chocolate Chip Sugar Cookies, my Dark Chocolate Sugar Cookies and my Blueberry Cookies.

 Jump to: